View Donald King's Obituary on ChicagoTribune.com and share memories

 |

 Donald T. King, age 71, of Western Springs & formerly of Evergreen Park; beloved husband of Cathie King; cherished father of Kevin (Ellisa), David (Jen), & Steven (Kristen) King; proud Papa of Bennett & Elliot; dear brother of Michael D. (Karen) & Theodore 'Ted' King.
 Don was a CPA who retired from JMG Financial Group, Ltd. in 2015.
 Don & Cathie were members of Legatus of DuPage County, active parishioners at both St. John of the Cross & St. Isaac Jogues Catholic Parishes, and devoted students of the Bible.
 Don also served in the United States Army during the Vietnam War.
-Visitation is 3 to 9 p.m. on Tuesday, January 7 at Hallowell & James Funeral Home, 1025 W. 55th St., Countryside, where vigil prayers will take place at 7 p.m.
-Family & friends will gather at St. John of the Cross Church, 5005 S. Wolf Rd., Western Springs, on Wednesday, January 8 for 11 a.m.
-Mass.
-After a luncheon reception, all are welcome to join the family for committal prayers at 2:30 p.m. at Holy Sepulchre Cemetery, 6001 W. 111th St., Alsip.
+A Funeral Mass was held at St. John of the Cross Church, Western Springs, on Wednesday, January 8.
+Interment Holy Sepulchre Cemetery, Alsip.
+Arrangements entrusted to Hallowell & James Funeral Home, Countryside.
 Funeral info: (708) 352-6500 or hjfunerals.com